Shout (Devo album): Production

-Composition

-Warner Bros. initially rejected the album and asked that the band include a cover version, with Casale suggesting the Jimi Hendrix Experience's "Are You Experienced?".
-"Here to Go" was inspired by artist Bryon Gysin's theory that constant change was the meaning of life and an essential component for humanity.
-Several songs on the album contain musical quotations from other popular songs.

 Artwork and packaging

 The album's cover photograph, taken by Karen Filter, is a head shot of Timothy Leary's son Zachary Leary (credited as Zachary Chase) on a composite background with his left hand raised by his open mouth in a "shout" gesture.
 The album's back cover depicts a head shot photo of guitarist Bob Mothersbaugh's daughter Alex with her eyes focused upwards and her left hand raised by her ear in a listening gesture.
-It's notably their first studio album since 1978's Q: Are We Not Men?
+It is notably their first studio album since 1978's Q: Are We Not Men?
 A: We Are Devo! not to feature any of the band's members on the outside cover.

 As with every Devo studio album, the band developed a new look for the album, eschewing the black T-shirts and slacks with white "Spud Ring" collars of the Oh, No!
-It's Devo (1982) period and replacing them with "Chinese-American Friendship Suits."
+It's Devo (1982) period and replacing them with "Chinese—American Friendship Suits."

 Promotion

 The band was allotted $50,000 to make a music video for "Are You Experienced?".
-However, the band drew criticism that the video, which featured Hendrix impersonator Randy Hansen emerging from a coffin, was "tasteless" and "disrespectful", which did not aid the album's reception.
+However, the band drew criticism that the video, which featured white Hendrix impersonator Randy Hansen emerging from a coffin, was "tasteless" and "disrespectful", which did not aid the album's reception.
 As a result, the band did not tour to promote the album, leading Warner Bros. to ultimately offer a termination of the band's new six-album contract in exchange for $250,000.

 Despite being one of Devo's most visually complex and expensive music videos, "Are You Experienced?" wasn't included on the 2003 DVD music video collection The Complete Truth About De-Evolution (although it had been included on the LaserDisc of the same title issued in 1993).
 In an interview with Gerald Casale for Ear Candy, he explained:

 E.C.: Speaking of de-evolution, why didn't the Hendrix estate give you permission to put the "Are You Experienced?" video on the DVD?

 Gerald Casale: Further de-evolution.
 You understand that the consortium of people that now represent the Hendrix estate are basically run by lawyers; the lawyer mentality.
 Lawyers always posit the worst-case scenarios.
 Though that video was loved for years by anybody who saw it including the man who commissioned it —Chuck Arroff, a luminary in the music business, who still claims to this day that it was one of his five most favorite videos ever—, they [the lawyers] didn't get it and assumed we were making fun of Jimi.
 That's like saying "Whip It" makes fun of cowboys.
 This is so stupid it's unbelievable.